cannawen/dota-gsi-discord-bot/README.md

 ## About
-Use Dota 2's Game State Integration API to make helpful announcements in a discord voice channel (rune spawning, rosh timers, etc.)
+Use Dota 2's Game State Integration API to make helpful announcements in a discord voice channel (rune spawning, stack timing, etc.).
+Guaranteed to raise your MMR by 3154 or your money back!

 ## Start application
 - Make sure your `node --version` is at least v18.15.0